-After the first five days of a semester, but during the first five full weeks of the semester, a student may withdraw from a course without penalty only with the permission of the dean, which permission may be granted for good cause shown, provided that either the student's course load does not fall below 14 credit hours or the minimum-hour requirement is relaxed by the dean for good cause shown, or below 12 credit hours for students covered by section 4.5.1.1 who have earned credits in the Notre Dame London Summer Program.

-5.3.2.
-Withdrawal After Fifth Week of Semester

-After the first five full weeks of the semester, a student may withdraw from a course only with both the permission of the dean, which permission may be granted only for extraordinarily compelling circumstances, and the permission of the instructor for the course.

-5.3.3.
-Grade of "W"

-Upon withdrawal with the permission of the dean under section 5.3.1 or with the permission of the dean and the instructor under section 5.3.2, the student will receive a grade of "W" (withdrawal) for the course unless there are extraordinarily compelling reasons for permitting the withdrawal without such a grade.
+- 5.3.1.
+After the first five days of a semester, but during the first five full weeks of the semester, a student may withdraw from a course without penalty only with the permission of the dean, which permission may be granted for good cause shown, provided that either the student's course load does not fall below 14 credit hours or the minimum-hour requirement is relaxed by the dean for good cause shown, or below 12 credit hours for students covered by section 4.5.1.1 who have earned credits in the Notre Dame London Summer Program. - 5.3.2.
+After the first five full weeks of the semester, a student may withdraw from a course only with both the permission of the dean, which permission may be granted only for extraordinarily compelling circumstances, and the permission of the instructor for the course. - 5.3.3.
+Upon withdrawal with the permission of the dean under section 5.3.1 or with the permission of the dean and the instructor under section 5.3.2, the student will receive a grade of "W" (withdrawal) for the course unless there are extraordinarily compelling reasons for permitting the withdrawal without such a grade. - 5.3.4.

-5.3.4.
-Grade of "F"

 After the first five days of a semester, discontinuance of a course without the dean's permission and, if required by section 5.3.2, the permission of the instructor will result in the grade of "F."